-Two stunning ‘upside-down’ houses emerged from what had become a dreary, serviced office building in Bow, its Victorian splendour swaddled in over-grown ivy.
+2 stunning upside-down houses emerged from what had become a dreary, serviced office building in Bow, its period splendour swaddled in overgrown ivy

-Originally a Victorian factory, we wanted to restore the building to its former glory – retaining key features such as the exposed King Truss wooden beams and bull-nosed window sills – then make sympathetic enhancements.
+Originally a Victorian factory, we wanted to restore Coborn House to its former glory.
+We retained key features, such as the exposed King Truss wooden beams and bull-nosed window sills, and made sympathetic enhancements.

-Such modern enhancements included the insertion of a roof terrace, creating a smart use of previously inaccessible space and providing a private, outside area accessed via an ‘opening’ glass box!
+Such modern improvements included the insertion of a roof terrace, creating a smart use for a previously inaccessible space and providing a private outdoor area, accessed via an opening glass box.

 Bow, East London